asimwe1/rust_chatapp/site/guide/12-faq.md

 Instead, Rocket's handlers work through _guards_, reified as traits, which validate and extract parts of a request as needed.
 Rocket automatically invokes these guards for you, so custom guards are write-once-use-everywhere.
-Rocket won't invoke handlers that depend on guards that fail.
+Rocket won't invoke a handler with failing guards.
 This way, handlers only deal with fully validated, typed, secure values.

 Rocket provides all of the guard implementations you would expect out-of-the-box, and you can implement your own, too.
 See the following: